omertuc/assisted-swarm-old/README.md

 Option (2) is what this repo is.

-# Non-goals
-This repo, in its current state, does not deal with testing the following mechanisms -

-- BMAC testing - there's no bare metal (OOBM, IPMI, RedFish, etc) emulation here.
-No BareMetalHost CRs created.
-Maybe we'll add it in the future.

-- Image service load testing - at no point while running the swarm do we download the actual ISO images - we simply download the ignition file from the service API endpoint and copy the commands from the systemd unit.
-The assisted image service and its interaction with the real server, and the effect of ISO-downloading load on said services is not being tested.

 # TODO
-At its current state, the repo is able to deploy all the relevant CRs (except BMH), start a lot of agents, modify the CRs with approvals / binding, and run the assisted installer all the way to the rebooting stage.
-The controller is yet to be fully implemented and it currently doesn't run.
-But I believe we should already be able to reach a lot of conclusions / find performance bottlenecks with what we currently have.
+At its current state, the repo is able to deploy all the relevant CRs, "fake" download the discovery ISO from the image service, start a lot of agents, update the BMH status accordingly to make BMAC approve the agents, modify the agent CRs with cluster binding, and run the assisted installer / controller all the way to the "Joined" stage.
+The controller is yet to be fully implemented and it currently doesn't run, so the hosts only actually reach "Rebooting".

 - [x] Manifests jinja2 templates
 - [x] Working patched agent
-    - [ ] Fix weird `stateInfo: Failed - config is not valid` bug that happens 1/25 fake agents
+    - [x] Fix weird `stateInfo: Failed - config is not valid` bug that happens 1/25 fake agents
 - [x] Working patched installer
 - [ ]  Working patched controller
     - [ ] Finish controller kube-api mock implementation